selimserbes/controlled-astar/README.md

 // - Converting the grid into a map of Node objects
 // - Manually adjusting neighbors and blocking nodes
 // - Using the A* algorithm to find the shortest path from a start to a goal
-// - Printing the matrix with the found path and handling any errors
+// - Printing the grid with the found path and handling any errors

 use controlled_astar::{AStar, AStarError, Direction, Node};

 fn main() -> Result<(), AStarError> {
     // Define a 10x10 grid.
-    // This matrix uses 0 for open cells and 1 for blocked cells. let matrix = vec![
+    // This grid uses 0 for open cells and 1 for blocked cells. let grid = vec![
         vec![0, 0, 0, 0, 1, 0, 0, 0, 0, 0],
         vec![0, 0, 1, 0, 1, 0, 1, 1, 1, 0],
         vec![0, 0, 0, 0, 0, 0, 0, 0, 1, 0],